DistroByte/ansible/apt/README.md

 # Apt

-An asible role that updates packages and installs basic tools, defined in `vars.yml`.
+An ansible role that updates packages and installs basic tools, defined in `vars.yml`.

 ## Example Playbook